theflyoccultist/pwatspectrum/README.md

 # PwatSpectrum

-PwatSpectrum is a real-time terminal audio visualizer powered by ncurses, PulseAudio, FFTW and caffeine.
+PwatSpectrum is a simple terminal audio visualizer powered by ncurses, PulseAudio, FFTW and caffeine.
 Written in C, it is inspired by the 2000s club nights.
-It is very performant, looks hot, and usually does not leak memory.
+It is very performant, looks hot, and probably does not leak memory.

 - `ui` folder:
 Contains all the setup for the ncurses library, including window initialization and color setup.